vivangkumar/giphy-scala/README.md

   giphy.stickerSearch(params)
   ```
 - `randomSticker`

-  Returns a spotaneously selected sticker from Giphy's sticker collection.
+  Returns a spontaneously selected sticker from Giphy's sticker collection.

   Pass in query parameters as a `Option[Map[String, String]]`